geoserver/geoserver-history/doc/user/source/tutorials/imagemosaic-jdbc/imagemosaic-jdbc_tutorial.rst

 Press Apply, then Save to save your changes.

-Next select Config->Data->Coverages->New and select "osm".
+Next select :menuselection:`Config-->Data-->Coverages-->New` and select "osm".

 .. image:: snapshot4.png

 Press New and you will enter the Coverage Editor.
 Press Submit, Apply and Save.

-Under Welcome->Demo->Map Preview you will find a new layer "topp:osm".
+Under :menuselection:`Welcome-->Demo-->Map Preview` you will find a new layer "topp:osm".
 Select it and see the results

 .. image:: snapshot5.png